philodi-dev/meshtalk/WHITEPAPER.md

-# bitchat Technical Whitepaper
+# MeshTalk Technical Whitepaper

 ## Abstract

-bitchat is a decentralized, peer-to-peer messaging application that operates over Bluetooth Low Energy (BLE) mesh networks.
+MeshTalk is a decentralized, peer-to-peer messaging application that operates over Bluetooth Low Energy (BLE) mesh networks.
 It provides ephemeral, encrypted communication without relying on internet infrastructure, making it resilient to network outages and censorship.
 This whitepaper details the technical architecture, protocols, and privacy mechanisms that enable secure, decentralized communication.

 ## Table of Contents